kholia/OSX-KVM/README.md

   qemu-img create -f qcow2 mac_hdd_ng.img 256G
   ```

+> [!NOTE]
-  NOTE: Create this HDD image file on a fast SSD/NVMe disk for best results.
+> Create this HDD image file on a fast SSD/NVMe disk for best results.
+>
+> To enable TRIM support inside macOS, you must run: `sudo trimforce enable` from
+> _inside the VM_ after it boots.

 * Now you are ready to install macOS 🚀